 iii.
-HIICS Survey Questionnaire Framework
+HIES Survey Questionnaire Framework

-The questionnaire is very comprehensive, consisting of 16 pages for female and 31 for male questionnaire.
-The survey is easily administrated and average interview time will be around 60 to 90 minutes.
-Most of the questions are multiple choice questions that require only a single coded answer.
+The questionnaire is very comprehensive, consisting of 25 pages for female and 28 for male questionnaire.
+The survey is easily administrated and average interview time will be around 60 minutes.
+Most of the questions have multiple choices that require only a single coded answer.
 The interview is based on a single visit to the household.
 Certain parts of the questionnaire collect information on individual household members, others relate to the household as a whole.
 A single household member can answer most of the questions.